-We’re thrilled Cape Breton University is offering its MBA in Community Economic Development in Calgary starting January 2018.
+We’re thrilled Cape Breton University is offering its MBA in Community Economic Development in Calgary starting in 2018.

 Fellow YYC changemaker and CBU alumni Roman Katsnelson (KRD Consulting Group) shares how it all went down, for him.
 We hope his journey in pursuing a post-secondary calling while juggling work and life might be of inspiration to you.

 I could have saved so much time and gas money… If only Cape Breton had offered its MBA in CED program in Calgary five years ago.
 But I don’t regret driving to Edmonton on alternative weekends for two years.

 The program was, for me, a life changing experience.
 I had been wanting for ages to go back to school for a graduate degree and was always on the lookout for the right fit.
 From a practical perspective, I needed something I could pursue while continuing to work a full-time job and could emerge from without a lifetime’s worth of debt.
 From an ethical perspective, I needed something that would be worth sacrificing many (many!) family hours.
 And from a values perspective, I needed something that would fit me, that would challenge me to grow and enable me to give meaningfully.

 I never envisioned myself pursuing an MBA.
 I was (and remain) a committed communitarian, and I saw much power in Community Development work.
 Community Economic Development was a mysterious and suspicious beast.
 I was not at all certain that the program was for me.
 But reviewing the course literature, I found that I was nodding my head more vigorously with each new entry.
 I talked with my family and took the plunge.